kevgo/run-that-app/README.md

 #### pkgx

-Pkgx is a full-fledged alternative to run-that-app with more bells and whistles and a much more polished design.
-It comes with its own [app store](https://tea.xyz).
-Compared to pkgx, run-that-app
+Pkgx is a full-fledged alternative to run-that-app with more bells and whistles, a better user experience and more polished design.
+It comes with its own [app store](https://tea.xyz) that apps need to be listed at to be installable.
+These is (or at least used to be) a blockchain component to this.

+Compared to pkgx, run-that-app is much leaner while offering a few features like the ability to compile from source or that pkgx